thecodingmachine/graphqlite/docs/my_first_query.md

 }
 ```

 - The `MyController` class does not need to extend any base class.
-For GraphQL-Controllers, a controller is simply a
+For GraphQL-Controllers, a controller can be any
-  simple class.
+  class.
 - The query method is annotated with a `@Query` annotation
 - The `MyController` class must be in the controllers namespace.
 You configured this namespace when you installed
-GraphqlControllers.
+GraphQL-Controllers.
 By default, in Symfony, the controllers namespace is `App\Controller`.

 <div class="alert alert-warning"><strong>Heads up!</strong> The <code>MyController</code> class must exist in the container of your
-application and the container identifier MUST be the fully qualified class name.</div>
+application and the container identifier MUST be the fully qualified class name.<br/><br/>

-<div class="alert alert-info">If you are using the Symfony bundle (or a framework with autowiring like Laravel), this
+If you are using the Symfony bundle (or a framework with autowiring like Laravel), this
 is usually not an issue as the container will automatically create the controller entry if you do not explicitly
 declare it.</div>

 ## Testing the query

 By default, the GraphQL endpoint is "/graphql".
+You can send HTTP requests to this endpoint and get responses.

 The easiest way to test a GraphQL endpoint is to use [GraphiQL](https://github.com/graphql/graphiql) or
 [Altair](https://altair.sirmuel.design/) test clients.

-These clients come with Chrome and Firefox plugins.
+These clients are available as Chrome or Firefox plugins.

 <div class="alert alert-info"><strong>Symfony users:</strong> If you are using the Symfony bundle, GraphiQL is also directly embedded.
 Simply head to <code>http://[path-to-my-app]/graphiql</code></div>